Old Books Newly Received

 Girton College

-Girton College had a new and beautiful library extension built recently, and as it happens with library building work, the librarian finds it is a good time to go through the shelves and get rid of the un-used books.
+Girton College had a new and beautiful library extension built recently.
+When the builders are knocking at the door, the librarian suddenly finds it is a good time to go make some space on those crowded shelves and get rid of the unused books.

-Plus, these interventions often reduce the total amount of shelf-space.
+Plus, the architects often reduce the total amount of shelf-space.
 Something has to give.
-All subjects, all formats, often with a very nice bookplate, very good ex library (VG ex lib)
+All subjects, all formats, various languages, often with a very nice bookplate, very good ex library (VG ex lib)

 Homerton